 The vulturine is the largest species of guinea fowl.
 They can grow up to 28 inches in height and are easily spotted due to their bright blue bodies and heads.
 Although they rarely fly, preferring to run away from danger, the vulturine guinea fowl do like to roost in trees at night.
 Even though they are social and travel in huge groups of up to 50 birds, the vulturine guinea fowl are known to be quite aggressive, particularly males toward other males.
 They can even fight to the death over food or roosting places.
 They will eat a variety of foods, including insects, roots, rodents, seeds, fruits, and small reptiles.
 The vulturine guinea fowl can also survive for a long time without water.

 Hopefully, this article has piqued your interest in these unique birds.
 While only one species is widely domesticated and raised on farms worldwide, you can still observe many of the others in zoos.
-The guinea fowl’s unique appearance and varied characteristics make them a fascinating group of birds.
+The guinea fowls color, unique appearance and varied characteristics make them a fascinating group of birds.

 Featured Image Credit: Nel Botha, Pixabay